filecoin-project/specs/content/systems/filecoin_blockchain/storage_power_consensus/storage_power_actor.md

 Sector ProveCommit is the first time power is proven to the network and hence power is first added upon successful sector ProveCommit.
 Power is also added when a sector's TemporaryFault period has ended.
 Miners are expected to prove over all their sectors that contribute to their power.

 Power is decremented when a sector expires, when a sector becomes faulty, or when it is terminated through miner invocation.
-Miners can also extend the lifetime of a sector through `ExtendSectorExpiration` and thus modifying `SectorStorageWeightDesc`.
+Miners can also extend the lifetime of a sector through `ExtendSectorExpiration`.

 The Miner lifecycle in the power table should be roughly as follows: